AAYUSH12032003/Dojima/README.md

 npm install
 ** with this above command it will install all the dependecies listed in package.json and used in the project **

-step 4: after installing the depenedcies we can run the react application in our local machine by writing the below command in the terminal npm run dev
+step 4: after installing the depenedcies we can run the react application in our local machine by writing the below command in the terminal: npm run dev

 ** now the program will run at the browser with some port number at our local machine.